A support theorem for exponential metrics of log-correlated Gaussian fields in arbitrary dimension: Increasing measure without changing metric

-If we are able to change the measure without changing the metric very much, we can then use the results from Section \ref{spheremet} and prove Theorem \ref{measandmet} in the case of any Riemannian metric of the form $e^{\xi f}\cdot d_0$ together with any finite measure on $\mathbb{S}^2.$ Therefore the set of metric measure spaces that can be approximated by Liouville quantum spheres with positive probability and the closure of Riemannian metrics on the sphere are the same.
-Now by the results in the Appendix, this proves Theorem \ref{measandmet}.
+\begin{defn} We let $E^0$ denote the event that both \eqref{eq100} and \eqref{eq101} hold.
+Note that this is a positive probability event by Theorem \ref{particular} \end{defn} If we are able to change the measure without changing the metric very much, we can then use the results from Section \ref{flatproof} and prove Theorem \ref{measandmet} in the case of any Riemannian metric of the form $e^{\xi f}\cdot d_0$ together with any finite measure on $\R^d.$ Therefore the set of metric measure spaces that can be approximated by $(D_h,\mu_h)$ with positive probability and the closure of Riemannian metrics on $\R^d$ are the same.
+Now by \cite{appendix}, this proves Theorem \ref{measandmet}.